AkeyLab/LongHap/README.md

                         Haplotype assignments for each read --output_blocks OUTPUT_BLOCKS
-                        Haplotype blocks in bed format --output_differentially_methylated_sites OUTPUT_DIFFERENTIALLY_METHYLATED_SITES
+                        Haplotype blocks in bed format --output_transition_matrix OUTPUT_TRANSITION_MATRIX
-                        Write differentially methylated files used by longhap to infer transitions to file --output_transition_matrix OUTPUT_TRANSITION_MATRIX
                         If provided transition matrix will be saved to this file as numpy array (.npz).
 Allows faster re-runs.
   --output_transition_matrix_meth OUTPUT_TRANSITION_MATRIX_METH
                         If provided transition matrix filled in with methylation data will be saved to this file as numpy array (.npz).
-Allows faster re-runs.
-  --output_transition_matrix_pop OUTPUT_TRANSITION_MATRIX_POP
-                        If provided transition matrix filled in with population data will be saved to this file as numpy array (.npz).
 Allows faster re-runs.
   --output_read_states OUTPUT_READ_STATES
                         If provided read states will be saved to this file as json.
 Allows faster re-runs.
   --output_variant_read_mapping OUTPUT_VARIANT_READ_MAPPING